cline/cline-bench/tasks/01k6kr5hbv8za80v8vnze3at8h-every-plugin-api-migration/README.md

 # Migrating to Promise-Based Runtime APIs

-A developer just finished implementing a cleaner, simpler API for their plugin framework.
+@elliotBraem just finished implementing a cleaner, simpler API for their plugin framework.
 The new approach replaced Effect-based dependency injection with straightforward async/await.
 Documentation was updated.
 The API was ready.

 But the codebase still used the old patterns everywhere.
 Three test files (600+ lines) imported from `@effect/vitest`, wrapped everything in `Effect.gen(function* ...)`, and piped through `Effect.provide(runtime)`.
 The main application destructured `PluginService` and threaded it through yields.
 The user asked Cline to migrate everything systematically.